Amarabright/Amarabright/README.md

 ## This is Amarachi Ugagbe

-## I am a Petroleum Engineer turned Data Analyst /Business Intelligence Analyst 😃
+## I am a Data Analyst /Business Intelligence Analyst

 - 🔭 Call me a Data Bender as I love to clean, transform, model and analyze data for business insights.
 - 🔭 I’m currently working on Several Projects to challenge myself and grow my Data Analytics and Science Skills